Best Extended Car Warranties in Texas

 Extended car warranty costs

-A comprehensive bumper-to-bumper extended warranty costs between $1,400 and $4,000 for each year of coverage.
+A comprehensive bumper-to-bumper extended warranty costs between $1,400 and $4,000 total, depending on the term and vehicle.
 On the high end, Felipe in Devine said his policy cost around $7,000 in total.
+Costs in Texas may be higher for some drivers due to high mileage and extreme heat.

 Some plans require a lump-sum payment.
 Others let you pay it off over several months.
 Buying a warranty through a car dealership usually means you have to pay interest on the plan, which ends up being less of a good deal.